mw5868/Exoplanet-Project/README.md

 # Exoplanet Project
 This repo is designed to provide educational resources related to the study of exoplanetary science.
->Astronomy reseach and outreach, exoploring and discovering Other Worlds!
+>Astronomy research and outreach, exploring and discovering Other Worlds!

 ## What are exoplanets?
 Exoplanets are planets which orbit stars that are not our own Sun.

->As of early 2018 there are over 3500 confirmed exoplanets in 594 mulit-planet systems.
+>As of early 2018 there are over 3500 confirmed exoplanets in 594 multi-planet systems.

 A lot of the data this tutorial will use will be pulled from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/index.html)
-The archive is a repository of opensource data collated from a number of observatories, including the famous KEPLER space telescope.
+The archive is a repository of open-source data collated from a number of observatories, including the famous KEPLER space telescope.

 ## Exoplanet Transit Lightcurve